algeriatech/awesome-algeria/README.md

 - [Cryptili](https://github.com/youben11/cryptili) - Cryptili is a lightweight Android app that allows you to encrypt/decrypt messages and send them through a different app.
 - [Ji3an](https://github.com/Taybou/JiaanApp) - Ji3an is a mobile application for food recipes and cart shopping
 - [OpenClass](https://github.com/youben11/open-class/) - OpenClass is a web app that promote information sharing through organized workshops.
-- [Timgad](https://github.com/OpenDZ/timgad) - Timgad is a kernel Linux Security Module that collects per process and system-wide security protections that are not handled by the core kernel itself
+- [Timgad](https://github.com/OpenDZ/timgad) - Timgad is a kernel Linux Security Module that collects per process and system-wide security protections that are not handled by the core kernel itself.</br>
 -[selma](https://github.com/FdevTech/Selma) - A virtual assistant backed by augmented reality capabilities, it allows you to control different appliances in your home.

 ## Games